 Note: Some types of firmware, particularly those made by Apple, only connect the boot drive to speed up the boot process.
 Enable this option to be able to see all the boot options when running multiple drives.

 5. Drivers

-Type: plist array Failsafe: Empty Description: Load selected drivers from OC/Drivers directory.
+Description: Load selected drivers from OC/Drivers directory.

 To be filled with plist dict values, describing each driver.
 Refer to the Drivers Properties section below.

 6. Input